Robert R. Garwood: 1967–1972

 On 15 July 1968, a Marine Corps reconnaissance team named Dublin City operating in the vicinity of Troui Mountain near Phu Bai engaged a VC unit.
 According to contemporaneous debriefing notes, now declassified, four members of Dublin City reported that one of the VC fighters was a Caucasian, who was shot during the action and yelled to his VC comrades "Help me!!" in English.
 The "white VC" was described as 20–25 years old, with brown hair, 5' 6" tall, "round eyes", and speaking very distinct English.
 Because they were outnumbered, Dublin City broke off contact with the VC but were followed.
 In a subsequent firefight a few minutes later, PFC C.C.
 Brown was killed.

-In September 2011, 43 years later, President Obama awarded one team-member of Dublin City, James Wilkins, a Silver Star for heroism on that day.
+In September 2011, 43 years later, U.S. President Barack Obama awarded one team-member of Dublin City, James Wilkins, a Silver Star for heroism on that day.
 Following receipt of the Silver Star, he recalled the white VC incident and stated "Myself and three other Marines looked at about 200 photos of guys who were missing in action.
 All of us were positive it was Bob Garwood, who apparently had defected and was helping the VC."

 In 1969 Garwood had a conversation with captive Bernhard Diehl, a German nurse who, along with four other German nurses, had been captured by the North Vietnamese in April 1969.
-Diehl later related that he asked Garwood how he came to work for the VC. and Garwood responded, "I don't think the Americans have suffered any great loss because I chose to fight on the other side.
+Diehl later related that he asked Garwood how he came to work for the VC and Garwood responded, "I don't think the Americans have suffered any great loss because I chose to fight on the other side.
 In any case, so many Americans are fighting with the South Vietnamese; why shouldn't there be a few fighting with the North?"

 In September or October 1969, Captain Martin Brandtner commanded Company D, 1st Battalion, 5th Marines in an operation in the "Arizona Territory" southwest of Hội An.
 During a firefight he saw a Caucasian who appeared to be pointing out targets for the enemy.
 Even though the Marines fired at him the Caucasian did not appear to be hit.
 Brandtner was aware of reports that Garwood was suspected to be in that area and believed the man he saw with the enemy was indeed Garwood.

-After 1969 Garwood was not seen in the POW camps.
+After 1969, Garwood was not seen in the POW camps.
 A Headquarters Marine Corps POW screening board suggested in 1972 that he had "gone to Moscow for training," and concluded that "PFC Garwood is still alive and probably still aiding the VC/NVA in SVN."

-1973 to 1979
+1973–1979

-Garwood is listed either as having volunteered or been forced into a work group repairing a generator at Lien Trai I, one of the Yen Bai reeducation camps near Hoang Lien San Mountain in northern Vietnam.
+Garwood is listed as having either volunteered or been forced into a work group repairing a generator at Lien Trai I, one of the Yen Bai reeducation camps near Phan Xi Păng in the Hoàng Liên Sơn mountain range in northern North Vietnam.
 Other reports describe him as working at an unnamed "island fortress" in Thác Bà Lake, North Vietnam, or having been kept behind in mainland labor camps as a driver and vehicle mechanic.